PalomaPe/newsAgency/README.md

 What went wrong:
 How versions were controlled.
 Iterations weren’t pushed to the git repo as soon as completed, causing dependent code that needed to be pulled apart to obtain the current branches.
-Fixing the code with Eslint does not seem to be working properly: the document gets restored when saving the fixes made.
 Folders and files might not be ordered correctly.
 Closing of db not set up.
 Did not figure out how to use fs.stat/fs.access without getting an ending program error when a file does not exist.